lupyuen/pinetime-rust-mynewt/rust/app/src/bloc.md

 Two `Device` Data Models are deemed equivalent if the fields have identical values.
 This checking for equality is required by Bloc.

+Let's find how out `BluetoothDevice` is used to fetch `activeFirmwareVersion` and `standbyFirmwareVersion` from PineTime.

 # Send Bluetooth LE Request to PineTime

 Sending a Bluetooth LE command to PineTime is remarkably simple, straightforward, top to bottom...
 Thanks to Dart's support for [__Asynchronous Programming__](https://dart.dev/codelabs/async-await)!